Teichlab/scg_lib_structs/docs/source/epi/sci-ATAC-seq.md

 ### Some Extra Work

-At this time of writing (31-July-2022), `chromap` only supports cell barcodes with `<32 bp` in length, based on [this thread](https://github.com/haowenz/chromap/issues/103).
+At this time of writing (31-July-2022), `chromap` only supports cell barcodes with `<32 bp` in length based on [this thread](https://github.com/haowenz/chromap/issues/103).
 Therefore, we need a truncated version of the cell barcode and whitelist.
-We have a total of __884736__ valid cell barcodes with 36 bp.
+We have a total of __884,736__ valid cell barcodes with 36 bp.
 It turns out that the positions 3 - 33 (31 bp) are already unique.
 We could just use those 31 bp as our cell barcodes and whitelist.
 To this end, we do:

 ```bash
 # truncate whitelist